 The rising Lake Bonneville created lacustrine features throughout the basin.
 In a 2020 paper, Oviatt suggested that the very prominent Bonneville level benches were depositional in nature and built up over time (Oviatt, 2020).
-These benches can be observed adjacent to where the Bear River enters the Great Salt Lake Basin at the Cutler Narrows coming out of Cache Valley, and at that point, the deposits extend down and cover the Wasatch Fault in the area.
+These benches can be observed adjacent to where the Bear River enters the Great Salt Lake Basin at the Cutler Narrows coming out of Cache Valley, and at that point the deposits extend down and cover the Wasatch Fault in the area.
 As the lake level rose, these benches would have extended across the narrow gap of the Narrows.
-Earthquake-induced surging events would have carried those bench sediments into the Cutler Narrows gap, filling it to within meters of the lake level in any given event.
+Earthquake-induced surging events would have carried those sediments up into the Cutler Narrows gap, filling it to within meters of the lake level in any given event.
 A single surge can carry an enormous amount of material, as evidenced by the Stockton Spit discussed earlier.
-The top of the Stockton Spit is about 6m below the Bonneville highstand in that area, so it is reasonable to assume that the Cutler Narrows was filled to the same level.
-There is evidence of a Bonneville-level shelf just inside the Cache Valley that may be the remnants of surge spit from the Bonneville basin projecting through the Cutler Narrows gap.
-That sediment deposit does not continue beyond the immediate area suggesting that this is a spit-type deposit.
+The top of the Stockton Spit is about 6m below the Bonneville high stand in that area, so it is reasonable to assume that the Cutler Narrows were filled to the same level.